ACEP ID:

 1. What is Medication Assisted Treatment (MAT)?

-Medication Assisted Treatment (MAT) is the use of medications, such as Buprenorphine or Suboxone, to treat Opioid Use Disorders (OUDs).
-There was previously not a reimbursement paradigm for MAT in the emergency department (ED), but based on ACEP advocacy, CMS finalized its proposal to pay for MAT delivered in the ED starting in 2021.
+Medication Assisted Treatment (more recently referred to as Medications for Opioid Use Disorder or MOUD) is the use of medications, such as Buprenorphine or Suboxone, to treat Opioid Use Disorders (OUDs).
+Historically, there has not been a reimbursement paradigm for MAT in the emergency department (ED).
+However, in response to ACEP advocacy, CMS finalized its proposal to pay for MAT delivered in the ED starting in 2021.

-2. What documentation is required to report MAT?
+2. What documentation is required to report MAT/MOUD?

-CMS states that one should “should furnish only those activities that are clinically appropriate for the beneficiary that is being treated.”
-While not specifically noted to be required, a good practice would be to write a note describing the indications for MAT, the specific medications employed, and the followup process as well as including a diagnosis of OUD with an ICD-10 from the F11 family of codes.
+CMS states that the physician/QHP “should furnish only those activities that are clinically appropriate for the beneficiary being treated.”
+While not explicitly required, a good practice would be to write a note describing the indications for MAT/MOUD, the specific medications employed, the follow-up process, and including a diagnosis of OUD with an ICD-10 code from the F11 family of codes.

-3. How should I report MAT on my ED claims?
+3. How should I report MAT/MOUD on my ED claims?

-Starting in 2021, add on code G2213 (Initiation of medication for the treatment of opioid use disorder in the emergency department setting, including assessment, referral to ongoing care, and arranging access to supportive services) is available to report MAT.
+Starting in 2021, add-on code G2213 (Initiation of medication for the treatment of opioid use disorder in the emergency department setting, including assessment, referral to ongoing care, and arranging access to supportive services) is available to report MAT/MOUD.

-G2213 is an add-on code, and is reported in addition to a regular ED visit (evaluation and management) service.
+Note: G2213 is an add-on code reported in addition to a regular ED visit (evaluation and management) service.

-4. What is an X-waiver and how does that apply to MAT?
+4. What is an X-waiver, and how does that apply to MAT/MOUD?

-Currently, physicians need to receive an “X-waiver,” as required by the Drug Addiction Treatment Act of 2000 (DATA 2000), in order to prescribe buprenorphine, methadone, or naloxone to patients with OUD in settings other than opioid treatment programs (such as the ED).
-To complete this mandated process, physicians must take an eight-hour training course, apply for the waiver from the federal Substance Abuse and Mental Health Administration, and eventually receive the waiver from the U.S. Drug Enforcement Administration (DEA).
-Although ACEP has provided an ED-specific waiver training course, we have long argued that this requirement creates a significant barrier to treatment and have advocated for its removal.
+Previously, physicians needed to receive an “X-waiver” as required by the Drug Addiction Treatment Act of 2000 (DATA 2000) in order to prescribe buprenorphine, methadone, or naloxone to patients with OUD in settings other than opioid treatment programs (such as the ED).

 5. Is the x-waiver still required for emergency physicians to prescribe buprenorphine?